Senior Lecturer, Technological Innovation, Entrepreneurship, and Strategic Management

 Loessberg holds an AB from Georgetown University and a JD from the University of Texas.

-General Expertise: Angel investing; Corporate governance; Cross-cultural awareness; Eastern Europe; Emerging markets; Entrepreneurial finance; Entrepreneurship / New ventures; Financial services; Global entrepreneurship; International entrepreneurship; New stock markets; Non-profits; Russia; Social networks; Venture capital; Vietnam
+General Expertise: Angel investing; Corporate governance; Eastern Europe; Emerging markets; Entrepreneurial finance; Financial services; Global entrepreneurship; International entrepreneurship; New ventures; Non-profits / Nonprofits; Russia; Social networks; Venture capital; Vietnam

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.